SENDCo: Mrs A Duda and Mrs C Hingston

 - ensuring that all parents/carers can access information provided by the school.

 - focusing on developing the child's strengths as well as areas of additional need.

-Arrangements for consulting young people with SEN and involving them in their education
+Arrangements for consulting young people with SEND and involving them in their education

 We recognise that all pupils have the right to be involved in making decisions and exercising choice.
 Wherever possible, pupils are involved in monitoring and reviewing their progress.